tomvleonard/csveasy/README.markdown

 ## Description
 A ruby gem that reads and writes csv files.
 It reads a csv file and returns a collection of hashes.
-It writes to a csv file by processing an array of arrays OR an array of uniform hashes.
+It writes to a csv file by processing nested arrays OR a collection of uniform hashes.

 ## Usage